fauna-labs/fauna-auth-skeleton-backend/README.md

 # Skeleton auth - backend-partial-extras
+## Disclaimer
+This resource is intended as educational material.
+You can use this however you want are your own risk.
+Take into account that security is a tricky subject and I'm not a security expert.
+Please do not copy code blindly and think about it.
+If you spot a mistake, please contact me.

+## What is this skeleton?
 This repository contains ideas and implementations for the implementation of authentication with FaunaDB.
 Sicne there are many ideas and approaches, the repository is split up in multiple branches.